The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Introduction

 \section{Introduction}

-A precise description of the different phases of the cosmic gas, from the inter-galactic (IGM) to the circum-galactic medium (CGM) around galaxies, is the missing piece to establish an accurate baryon budget in the Universe \citep{tumlinson17, Driver2021NatAs...5..852D}.
-The physical properties of the warm-hot component of the inter-galactic and halo gas, supposedly comprising 40\% of the baryons, remains until now vastly unconstrained.
-In that regard, $L^*$ galaxies hosted by $10^{12}\,\MSUN$ haloes, where most of the stars and metals are formed \citep{Moster2018MNRAS.477.1822M, Behroozi2019MNRAS.488.3143B}, are of great interest.
-Soft X-ray observations represent a particularly useful tool to investigate the properties of the halo gas around galaxies, as the warm-hot phase itself should reach virial temperatures such that most of the emission emerges in this band \citep{fukugita04,Fukugita06}.
+A precise description of the different phases of the cosmic gas, from the intergalactic (IGM) to the circumgalactic medium (CGM) around galaxies, is the missing piece in the puzzle of the baryon budget in the Universe and currently prevents us from obtaining a complete and accurate description \citep{tumlinson17, Driver2021NatAs...5..852D}.
+The physical properties of the warm-hot component of the intergalactic and halo gas, supposedly comprising 40\% of the baryons, have been vastly unconstrained until now.
+In this regard, $L^*$ galaxies hosted by $10^{12}\,\MSUN$ haloes, where most of the stars and metals are formed \citep{Moster2018MNRAS.477.1822M, Behroozi2019MNRAS.488.3143B}, are of great interest.
+Soft-X-ray observations represent a particularly useful tool for investigating the properties of the halo gas around galaxies, as the warm-hot phase itself should reach virial temperatures such that most of the emission emerges in this band \citep{fukugita04,Fukugita06}.

-In fact, hot and X-ray emitting haloes have been observed around {\it individual} or small samples of galaxies in the past.
-This has been generally achieved for early-type massive galaxies \citep[e.g.][]{goulding16,bregman2018}.
-The detection of X-ray emitting atmospheres around disk, star-forming galaxies is rare and limited to small samples of galaxies more massive than $\sim10^{11}\MSUN$ \citep[e.g.][]{bogdan13a, bogdan13b, bogdan17, anderson16, li16}.
+Hot, X-ray-emitting haloes have been observed around {individual} or small samples of galaxies in the past.
+This has been achieved for mostly early-type massive galaxies \citep[e.g.,][]{goulding16,bregman2018}.
+The detection of X-ray-emitting atmospheres around star-forming disk galaxies is rare and limited to small samples of galaxies more massive than $\sim10^{11}\MSUN$ \citep[e.g.,][]{bogdan13a, bogdan13b, bogdan17, anderson16, li16}.

-\citet{anderson15} stacked X-ray photons from the ROSAT all-sky survey around 250,000 massive galaxies from the Sloan Digital Sky Survey that are central within their dark-matter haloes.
-They reported a strong correlation between the mean X-ray luminosity of the volume-filling gas in the CGM (i.e. in the range $(0.15-1)\times R_{\rm 500c}$\footnote{$R_{\rm 500c}$ is the radius at which the density of the dark matter halo is 500 times the critical density of the Universe at the redshift of the system.}) and the galaxy stellar mass, in the stellar mass range $\log M^*/\MSUN = 10.8-12$.
-However, due to the limited spatial resolution and the bright flux limit of ROSAT, it was not possible to firmly detect an X-ray emission signal from the CGM of Milky Way-mass (MW) galaxies and below ($\lesssim10^{10.7}\,\MSUN$).
+\citet{anderson15} stacked X-ray photons from the ROSAT all-sky survey around 250 000 massive galaxies from the Sloan Digital Sky Survey that are central within their dark-matter haloes.
+They reported a strong correlation between the mean X-ray luminosity of the volume-filling gas in the CGM (i.e., in the range $(0.15-1)\times R_{\rm 500c}$\footnote{$R_{\rm 500c}$ is the radius at which the density of the dark matter halo is 500 times the critical density of the Universe at the redshift of the system.}) and the galaxy stellar mass in the stellar mass range $\log M^*/\MSUN = 10.8-12$.
+However, because of the limited spatial resolution and the bright flux limit of ROSAT, it was not possible to firmly detect an X-ray emission signal from the CGM of Milky Way-mass (MW) galaxies and smaller ($\lesssim10^{10.7}\,\MSUN$).